01

 Probing the Impact

-Quantifying the problem together.
-Time lost, revenue at stake, frustration level.
-This is where ROI anchoring starts.
+Quantifying the problem together — time lost, revenue at stake, frustration level.
+Where ROI anchoring begins.

 4